 Supporting your zucchini allows you to grow one plant per square foot.
 Plants left without support take up three feet of space or more.
 So, by staking or otherwise supporting your plants, you can expect to get up to nine pounds of zucchini per square foot.

-Growing your zucchini vertically helps increase air circulation and improve their health as well.
+Growing your zucchini vertically helps increase air circulation and improve their health as well, especially if growing your fruit in pots.
 Common zucchini pests will become a lot less common, resulting in fewer common diseases, like:

 - Bacterial wilt